Pinball: 1970s: Solid-state electronics and digital displays introduced

+The first working pinball machine using a microprocessor is Flicker.
+Bally soon followed that up with a solid-state version of Bow and Arrow in the same year with a microprocessor board that was also used in eight other machines through 1978, which included Eight Ball, the machine that held the sales record from 1977 to 1993.

+The first commercial solid-state (SS) pinball is considered by some to be Mirco Games' The Spirit of '76 (1976), which sold in very limited quantities.
+At almost the same time Allied Leisure released Rock On which Roger Sharpe considers to be a hybrid EM/SS game, and the 4 player version Dyn O'Mite (including and named after Jimmie Walker's catchphrase) had been shown to distributors in April 1976.
+The first mainstream solid-state game was Bally's Freedom in December 1976 with Williams' Hot Tip following 9 months later; all of these games used a Motorola 6800.
+This new technology led to a boom for Williams and Bally, who attracted more players with games featuring more complex rules, digital sound effects, and speech.
+Atari released The Atarians at a similar time to Bally's Freedom, but remained a very minor player in the pinball market, exiting it shortly after.

 The video game boom of the 1980s signaled the end of the boom for pinball.
 Arcades replaced rows of pinball machines with video games like 1978's Space Invaders, 1979's Asteroids, 1980's Pac-Man, and 1981's Galaga.
 These earned significantly greater profits than the pinball machines of the day while simultaneously requiring less maintenance.
 Bally, Williams, and Gottlieb continued to make pinball machines while also manufacturing video games in much higher numbers.

 Many of the larger companies were acquired by, or merged with, other companies.
-Chicago Coin was purchased by the Stern family, who brought the company into the digital era as Stern Enterprises, which closed its doors in the mid-1980s.
+Chicago Coin was purchased by the Stern family in 1977, who brought the company into the digital era as Stern Enterprises, which closed its doors in the mid-1980s.
 Bally exited the pinball business in 1988 and sold their assets to Williams, who subsequently used the Bally trademark from then on for about half of their pinball releases.

 While the video game craze of the late 1970s and early 1980s dealt a severe blow to pinball revenue, it sparked the industry's creative talents.
 All companies involved tried to take advantage of the new solid-state technology to improve player appeal of pinball and win back former players from video games.
 Some of this creativity resulted in landmark designs and features still present today.
 Some of these include speech, such as Williams' Gorgar; ramps for the ball to travel around, such as Williams' Space Shuttle; "multiball", used on Williams' Firepower; multi-level games like Gottlieb's Black Hole and Williams' Black Knight; and blinking chase lights, as used on Bally's Xenon.
 Although these novel features did not win back players as the manufacturers had hoped, they changed players' perception of pinball for decades.